This course may qualify for continuing education through the NYSED. For more information, visit www.op.nysed.gov/prof/pels/peceques.htm.

 BNP Media has met the standards and requirements of the Registered Continuing Education Program.
 Credit earned on completion of this program will be reported to RCEP.net.
 Certificates of Completion will be issued to all participants via the RCEP.net online system.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the RCEP.

 To receive credit, you are required to read the entire article and pass the quiz.
-Join POB Premium for complete text and to take the quiz for free.
+Click the link at the end of this preview for complete text and to take the quiz for free.
 Most states now accept RCEP, IACET, and AIA credits for land surveyors’ requirements.
 Check your state licensing board for all laws, rules and regulations to confirm.

 RCEP and AIA course #161372

 Technology has evolved at a rapid pace over the last few decades.
 One industry that has profited greatly from this technological transition is the construction industry — particularly when it comes to employing the skills of land surveyors and geospatial professionals on construction sites.

 Technological advancements such as mobile apps (and smartphones), autonomous vehicles and heavy equipment, drones/UAVs, robots, augmented reality, and mobile mapping, have helped drive the surveying profession forward, making construction sites safer, data collection and processing more efficient, and businesses more successful.